 Relationship describes the correspondence or connection between things, be they dancers to each other, dancers to objects or a dancer's body parts to each other.
-In grade two, students will focus on the relationships of above and below, meeting and parting, meeting and staying together, near and far, and leading and following.
-The students will:
+In grade three, students will reinforce their understanding of relationships by continuing to:

-- explore these relationships in a variety of ways, alone and with a partner - identify these relationships - reflect on how relationships are used in their own dance and in the dance of others.
+- with a partner and as part of a trio, explore and identify the relationships of above and below, leading and following, meeting and parting, meeting and staying together, connecting, and near and far - reflect on how relationships are used in their own dance and in the dance of others.

-When assessing an individual student's achievement of this objective, teachers should listen to and observe the student's discussions, dance explorations and creations.
+When assessing an individual student, teachers should listen to and observe the student's discussions, dance explorations and creations.
 Teachers might ask:

-- To what extent does the student explore a variety of relationships? - To what extent does the student reflect upon how relationships are used in his or her own dance and the dance of others? - Is the student willing to work co-operatively with a partner? - How does the student indicate acceptance and respect for his or her partner?
+- To what extent does the student explore relationships in his or her dance? - To what extent does the student reflect on how relationships are used in his or her own dance and in the dance of others? - Is the student willing to work co-operatively with others? - How does the student indicate acceptance and respect for his or her partner(s)?

 Space is the medium in dance.
 As dancers move through space, their bodies create patterns on the floor and in the air.
 These spatial designs are an integral part of dance, giving dancers a purposeful reason for moving.
-At this level, space is still an abstract concept for students.
-Teachers can encourage students' understanding of space by describing space in relation to the students' bodies, by referring to concrete things in the dance space (such as the floor, ceiling, door, etc.), and by using an image such as space being filled with particles which the students displace, carve or penetrate as they move through their dance space.
+At this level, space may still be an abstract concept for students.
+Teachers can encourage students' understanding of space by describing space in relation to the students' bodies, by referring to concrete things in the dance space (such as the floor, ceiling, door, etc.), and by using an image, such as space being filled with particles which the students displace, carve or penetrate as they move through their dance space.

-In grade two, the students will become familiar with the space concepts of levels, directions, pathways, shape and size.
-The grade two teacher should reinforce the students' understanding of personal and general space.
-Grade two students will explore and identify:
+In grade three, students will become familiar with the space concepts of directions, levels, pathways, shape and size.
+Grade three students will continue to explore and identify a variety of levels, directions, shapes and sizes.
+In addition, grade three students will: